Halfway Houses in Alford, FL

 Southeast Intervention Group Inc Herring Houses/step By Step Recovery - 40.4 miles from Alford, FL

-Southeast Intervention Group Inc Herring Houses/step By Step Recovery is a halfway house in Dothan, AL, 36303 zip code.
+Southeast Intervention Group Inc Herring Houses/step By Step Recovery is a sober living house in Dothan, AL, 36303 zip code.

 Address: 101 North Herring Street, Dothan, AL 36303 in Houston County